Amazon’s anti-union blitz stalks Alabama warehouse workers everywhere, even the bathroom

 “Amazon workers all over the country will see there is a path to have a voice on the job,” said Rebecca Givan, a labor studies professor at Rutgers University.
 “Collective action is contagious.”

 A battle for higher wages and improved working conditions in Bessemer and beyond could stall Amazon’s growth, forcing the company to negotiate expansion plans with the union.
 It would probably increase costs and could even hurt efficiency.
-Amazon has said its workers don’t need a union coming between them and the company, and some of the nearly five text messages daily to its Bessemer staff urge them not to abandon “the winning team.”
+Amazon has said its workers don’t need a union coming between them and the company, and some of the nearly five text messages sent daily to its Bessemer staff urge them not to abandon “the winning team.”
 It’s also pressing its case with leaflets and mandated anti-union meetings.

 The company has steadfastly said its workers don’t need the RWDSU, or any union.
 It offers Bessemer workers a starting pay of $15.30 an hour, well above the federal minimum wage of $7.25 an hour.
 (Alabama has no state minimum-wage law.)
 That pay, along with health-care, vision and dental benefits and a retirement plan, offers employees more than comparable jobs provide, said Amazon spokeswoman Heather Knox.